dlinh-n/dlinh-n.github.io/pages/misc.md

 <br>

 ## Outside of Economics...
-A non-exhaustive medley of individuals and projects that have inspired me over the years:
+A non-exhaustive medley of individuals/projects that have inspired me over the years:

 <a href="https://klabu.org/" target="_blank" rel="noopener noreferrer">Klabu</a>.
 Non-profit Organization Empowering Young Refugees Worldwide.
 <a href="http://mnhttnfc.com/" target="_blank" rel="noopener noreferrer">Manhattan fc</a>.
 NYC-based Community Club (Founded by Daniel Ospina).